StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ## Release Notes

-Release notes for the [AAD StackPack](aad.md#aad-stackpack) and [AAD Kubernetes service](aad.md#aad-kubernetes-service) are given below.
+Release notes for the [AAD StackPack](aad.md#aad-stackpack) are given below.
-Note that from release 4.3 [AAD Kubernetes service](aad.md#aad-kubernetes-service) is configured, installed and upgraded as a part of StackState installation, therefore its releases are no longer mentioned below.
+Note that from release 4.3 AAD is configured, installed and upgraded as a part of StackState standard installation, therefore AAD Kubernetes service releases are no longer mentioned below.

 ### AAD StackPack